Decipher/textimage/README.txt

     * Background can be defined as a color, or as a fixed image, or as the result of the previous image effects.
     * Exact/relative sizing of the image.
-  * Textimage GIF transparency
-    * Define a color for GIF transparency, so to allow transparent background for Textimage images.
-Only works within the set of Textimage effects.
 * Field display formatters for Text and Image fields.
 * Textimage API to generate Textimage images programmatically.
 * Textimage tokens to retrieve URI/URL of generated Textimage images.